 Change is inevitable.
 It can be big or small, sudden or gradual, and its impact can be negative or positive.
 For businesses, the ability to effectively manage change is a key factor in determining their ability to achieve success.
 Any company that takes potential disruptions in stride or, better yet, transforms them into opportunities for a leap forward, can gain a new competitive edge.

-Last year, one of the world's largest energy companies – a Fortune 100 leader in global oil, gas and chemical markets – confronted a business challenge when its engineering corps faced the loss of access to critical, trusted information resources.
-The Corporate Librarian for this oil and gas giant discovered that one of its principal subscriptions was undergoing a major change, and its current vendor would no longer provide access to key resources from McGraw-Hill, including Perry's Chemical Engineering Handbook.
+One of the world's largest energy companies – a Fortune 100 leader in global oil, gas and chemical markets – confronted a business challenge when its engineering corps faced the loss of access to critical, trusted information resources.
+The corporate librarian for this oil and gas giant discovered that one of its principal subscriptions was undergoing a major change, and its current vendor would no longer provide access to key resources from McGraw-Hill, including Perry's Chemical Engineering Handbook.
 McGraw-Hill is a preeminent technical publisher, providing best-in-class engineering content for more than 100 years, and loss of access to authoritative McGraw-Hill titles like Perry's increased the risk of disruption for the oil and gas company's engineering teams.

 This survey generated a surge of responses that showed a massive 85 percent of the user community required access to Perry's Chemical Engineering Handbook.
 That publication was the single most requested item identified in the survey, and it was therefore deemed essential.